Password Protect WordPress (full site, categories, WooCommerce, and more)

 - Protect certain blog categories

 - Create a completely private blog as part of a wider public website

 - Protect specific areas of a portfolio or an entire portfolio

 - Protect product categories for WordPress e-commerce plugins such as Easy Digital Downloads

 - Password protect events, based on their category

 Continue reading to learn how to password protect any area of a WordPress site.
 If you need to password protect a WooCommerce store, skip ahead to the next section.

 How to password protect an entire WordPress site

-You might choose to password protect an entire website if:
+You might choose to password protect a whole site if:

 - You only want certain people to be able to view your website